Part 5: Morph Stone

-The next day, I remembered that I had the stone the entire time since I first grabbed it on Fargon and yet no one’s asked me about it.
+The next day, I remembered that I had the stone the entire time since I first grabbed it on Fargon and yet no one had asked me about it.

 The door opened.
 “Hey you busy?” came Rei’s voice.

-Those thoughts fled my mind.
+I gripped the stone in my fist with fleeting thoughts.
 “Uh, no not really.”
 I said.

 “Ohh is that the stone?
 I wanna see!”

-I handed her the stone and it stopped glowing.
+I gave her the stone and it stopped glowing.
 Instead it looked like a regular red ruby stone.

 “Aww I guess it doesn’t like me,” she frowned, and I shrugged my shoulders.
 “Let’s go show Tammy!”